19 April 2023

 Using the RP3 gives us constant information on the athletes performance, length, power development and the dynamic nature of the machine mean its our best day to day piece of on land training equipment.

-2/ Most rowing events are 2 km on a track, during the national & international season.
+2) Most rowing events are 2km during the national & international season.
 What is the difference in preparation for a longer distance (16min.) race?

 The boat race is unique in that we are side by side for such a long period of time, so we need to start fast and getting in front is a real advantage, so we start much like a 2k race but then have to find the best sustainable pace possible for the distance.
 Training for the Boat Race is about finding technical efficiency and maximising our aerobic engines to last the distance.